-The northernmost option would be to follow the branch line that led to the station where Priory House in Austin Street stands now, at least until we get close enough to the current cycleway network at the Reffley-Springwood Path - although they should go further to near Dairy Way on Wootton Road and make a proper crossing to Marsh Lane.
+The northernmost option would be to follow the original line that led to the Sandringham Railway at the Gayton Road Junction near what's now Lynnsport.
+This should run at least until we get close enough to the current cycleway network at the Reffley-Springwood Path - although I feel they should go further to near Dairy Way on Wootton Road and make a proper crossing to Marsh Lane.

 The advantages of this include that it keeps the historic railway link, it looks like the trackbed has not been built on until you're almost at Wootton Road and it would offer a direct access for Reffley and the Woottons - but it is the longest link, it would need a new crossing of the bypass, it's not great for getting from the villages to the hospital (a major employer that people from the villages probably would like to cycle to) or getting from most of town towards the future Bawsey Country Park or Fakenham, and the crossings of Wootton Road to reach Route 1 would need improving if we want to encourage cycle-commuting between Grimston and King's Lynn.